Using Your Credit Cards

 Paying annual fees on a credit card can be a mistake; make sure to understand if your card requires these.
 Platinum and black cars charge very high fees normally, that can range from one hundred dollars all the way up to one thousand dollars.
 More exclusive cards have higher fees.
 If it is not necessary for you to have an exclusive card, avoid fees by not getting one.

 Before Using Your Credit Cards

 Many times, the reasoning behind the minimum payments that credit card companies set is due to the fact that they want you to pay more over time than you would if you paid more toward your debt.
 To help decrease the length of time it takes to pay off your unpaid balance, pay at least 10 percent more than what is due.
 Don't get stuck paying high interest, use a weswap prepaid card

 Before you decide on a new credit card, be careful to read the fine print.
 Credit card companies have been in business for many years now, and know of ways to make more money at your expense.
 Be sure to read the contract in full, before signing to be sure that you are not agreeing to something that will harm you in the future.

 Make sure you thoroughly understand the terms before signing up for a new credit card.
 You might find that the rate of interest is too high, the payment schedule is not flexible, or the fees are too stringent.
 To ensure you understand the credit card's terms, take the time to read the fine print.

 Keeping your credit score healthy is the secret to landing a really good credit card.
-Your credit score is directly proportional to the level of credit you will be offered by card companies.
+Your credit score is directly proportional to the level of credit you will be of low-interest companies.
 In order to get accepted for credit cards that have low interest rates, lucrative reward schemes and low fees, you need to have a stellar credit score.